EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/connection.md

     $lacadmin connection list
 ```

-The `list` command shows all defined connections for the current account.
+The `list` command shows all defined connections for the current TeamSpace.

 #### Output
 ```